 No one wants to waste their days traveling to place without finding the right places to visit and the right things to do to kill their time.
 No one wants to read pieces that do not make them think or move them in some way.
 I think about providing value to my readers as much as possible.

 2. A lot of photos on this blog were taken by me (or taken by my friends that support my blog).
 Oh, and all photos are raw images that do not hide behind filters.

 I can’t tell you enough how many times I have come across Instagrams and travel blogs that display their own photography with filters or presets.
 Not saying all photos with them are bad, but I make sure all the photos displayed here are the colors you will see in person.

 I don’t like to hide beautiful sceneries or exaggerate them by editing them where they’re almost unrecognizable.
 I am inspired by journalistic styles of doing things and journalism isn’t about using photos that do not represent the real people or places.

-I also hardly use stock images, but if I had to, I will.
-But, 90% of my articles on this blog use my own photography.
+I occasionally use stock images, but only if I had to.
+Otherwise, 85% of my articles on this blog does use my own photography.

 3. You can find a lot of information on the guides I write.
 A lot of history too.
 I try to squeeze in that edge of education as much as I can.

 Having been a teacher twice in my college career and having dreams of growing up to be a journalist, I am a supporter of educating people and reporting on information that needs attention.
 I was inspired by my own roles in life and I want to bring that alive on my blog.
 This means including the rich history of places that I discover.
 I am so intrigued by history that I find it also gives more angles to a story (or a guide).

 4. There’s cities.
 Then there’s museums.
 Oh, and there’s nature.
 I am all for being that one girl who talks about it all.